ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

 Its 1854 and i am still working on the same error, if this get sorted i think i will be done with the assignmnet but for now next class is here and i need to go now.
 It was frustrating.

+4/19/2023
+1245
+Starting different approach with this one, I am starting to fix the covertype first to add and delete the covertype for that I had to make changes in 3 files such as Upsert.cshtml for the coverType
+UnitofWork.cs
+_Layout.cshtml

+1259
+MAde chnages in the files such as product.js to make the delete fucntion work after the adding the entry. then also chnages the list tyoe in upsert of the product to show different covertypes.